Project Materials

 PRELIMINARIES

-1.1 Definitions and s
+1.1 Definitions and basic Theorems

-In this chapter, we focussed on the concepts of the ordinary differential equations.
+In this chapter, we focussed on the basic concepts of the ordinary differential equations.
 Also, we emphasized on relevant theorems in ordinary differential equations.

 Definition 1.1.1